Epaiva14/MMO-List/README.md

 ## Wireframes
 - ![excalidraw](/images/Screenshot%202023-06-07%20at%202.37.26%20AM.png)

+This was my original framework, and I have ended up creating several other view pages for other routes.
+I have used `ejs`, `js`, `css`, `node`,`psql`, and `Sequelize` to build this project out.
+Having to learn CRUD and applying different logic for each route was a challenge, and overall this project was very enjoyable to take on.

 ## `1` Fork & Clone Project & Install Dependencies
 `1` The first thing that we are going to do is `fork` and `clone`